PNNL-m-q/lipidimea/README.md

 - [ ] clean up unit tests and get them running again
     - [ ] adopt unit testing framework used in `tcdr` codebase
 - [ ] general code cleanup: module docstrings, indentation and other visual style, etc.
+- [ ] reevaluate why the connection between DIA precursor and DDA precursor is no longer explicit, this makes displaying the results much more straightforward

 ### General
 - [ ] migrate to GitHub